wpgaurav/dynamic-month-year-into-posts/README.txt

 I will try my best to ensure that this plugin is compatible with every functionality plugin you use.
 Please create a support request and allow me some time.

+Please note that many plugins strip shortcodes or disable rendering of shortcodes.
+In such cases, it's impossible to implement dynamic dates without rewriting the whole plugin code and breaking a couple of things.
+But still, I'll give a try.

-Please help me with a positive review to keep the development going.
+Help me with a positive review to keep the development going.

 == Frequently Asked Questions ==

 = Why would I need this? =
-If you are an affiliate marketer or blogger who uses month, years and dates in your posts.
-If you use these dynamic month, year, date, next year, previous year shortcodes you won't have to update those posts again and again as the time passes.
+If you are an affiliate marketer or blogger who uses months, years and dates in your posts.
+If you use this plugin to render dynamic month, year, date, next year, and previous year shortcodes, you won’t have to update those posts again and again as time passes.

 = How can I access settings? =
 You cannot.
 There is no options panel because there is no need to have one.
-Why bloat WordPress dashboard with more options?
+Why bloat the WordPress dashboard with more options?

-= Can I use it in Block Editor or Classic Editor? = You can use the shortcodes in both Block Editor and Classic Editor like running text.
-You can also the shortcodes in widget areas including footer (use-case: Autoupdating Copyright Year) and headers (use-case: Today's Date).
+= Can I use it in Block Editor or Classic Editor? = Like running text, you can use the shortcodes in both Block Editor and Classic Editor.
+You can also use the shortcodes in widget areas, including the footer (use-case: Autoupdating Copyright Year) and headers (use-case: Today’s Date).

 = Will this plugin work in my language? =
 Yes.
-The shortcode outputs are WPML ready.
-Since there is no settings page, you don't have to translate this plugin.
+The shortcode outputs are WPML ready and render as per the language set in your WordPress dashboard.
+Since there is no settings page, you don’t have to translate this plugin.

 = How can I use these shortcodes in my theme/PHP code? = You can use `<?php echo do_shortcode('[year]');?>`, `<?php echo do_shortcode('[month]');?>` etc. in themes or in functionality plugins to use these shortcodes.

-= How can render shortcodes in ACF fields? =
+= How can I render shortcodes in ACF fields? =
-This plugin doesn't render shortcodes in ACF fields by default (due to various reasons, security being the first).
-But if you need to render [year] etc. shortcodes to render, you can enable those field typewise or even field-namewise.
-Just add this code in your theme's functions.php file or in Code Snippets plugin:
+This plugin doesn’t render shortcodes in ACF fields by default (due to various reasons, security being the first).
+But if you really need to render [year] etc., shortcodes, you can enable selective rendering.
+Just add this code in your theme’s functions.php file or in the Code Snippets plugin:

-ACF field type => text `add_filter('acf/format_value/type=text', 'do_shortcode');`
+ACF field type => text
+	`add_filter('acf/format_value/type=text', 'do_shortcode');`

-ACF field name => headline `add_filter('acf/format_value/name=headline', 'do_shortcode');`
+ACF field name => headline
+	`add_filter('acf/format_value/name=headline', 'do_shortcode');`

 == Installation ==